 Rustic Plaster for walls

 Stucco Rustico or Aged Plaster is a Traditional interior and exterior textured plaster that epitomizes the rustic old world charm commonly associated with Old World environments.
 Stucco Rustico is a lime based texture coating for interiors and exteriors.
-When coated with Velatura., it provides a natural stone look and feel.
-It can be tinted on its own, however, for added depth and shade, Velatura. becomes a fundamental addition to the products final effect.
+When coated with Velatura, it provides a natural stone look and feel.
+It can be tinted on its own, however, for added depth and shade, Velatura becomes a fundamental addition to the product’s final effect.
 Overall, Stucco Rustico is a mold-proof, restoring, transpiring, disinfectant, textured stucco paste for residential and commercial use.

 more